Devanshu-Augusty/Drag-and-Drop/README.md

 On the website Drag any item of your choice from the left container/box and drop it into the right container/box

-To reset the container to thier original state , click on the reset button
+To reset the container to their original state , click on the reset button